lucygabriela/getting_and_cleaning_data/CodeBook.md

 DATA DICTIONARY - 2014 TIDYDATA
 ---

-### SUMMARY
+### SUMMARY OF EXPERIMENT
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The original data set has 10299 measurements in  563 variables, where all datas are normalized and bounded within [-1,1].

 ---

 ### DATA DESCRIPTION AND TRANSFORMATIONS
-Only the measurements, on the mean and standard deviation, was extracted for each variable, that is why 66 variables are included into tidy data set.
+Only the measurements, on the mean and standard deviation, were extracted for each variable, that is why 66 variables are included into tidy data set.
 Then the average of each variable was calculated taking the volunteer and activity.
 Finally, tidy data has 180 measurements in 68 variables.

 ---

 ### DESCRIPTION OF VARIABLES
 #### subject
-	volunteer number: 1 to 30
+	volunteer number: 1, 2, 3, ...
+28, 29 or 30
 #### activity
-	activities: laying, sitting, standing, walking, walking_downstairs and walking_upstairs.
+	type of activity: laying, sitting, standing, walking, walking_downstairs or walking_upstairs.
 #### tbodyaccMeanX
 	Average of mean body acceleration signals in time, using X raw signal.
 #### tbodyaccMeanY